Health & Safety in your home

 While a gas safety check assesses the basic safety of a gas appliance, a service consists of a full check of the boiler and the engineer is likely to take the appliance apart to inspect it.
 The engineer will assess the physical condition of the boiler, installation pipework, air vents and any flues for deterioration.
 They will carry out performance tests and take any necessary remedial action.
 United Communities will service all the gas appliances for which it is responsible; these are items tenants cannot remove when they leave – usually built-in or fixed appliances.
 We strongly advise tenants to arrange appliances to be serviced regularly in line with the manufacturer’s instructions.
 Servicing your gas appliances regularly will make sure they are safe to use.

 Click here for more information on gas servicing and safety testing.

 What is an electrical safety check?

-We carry out electrical safety checks every 7 years and 10 years on new properties.
-The test takes at 2-3 hours.
+We carry out electrical safety checks every seven years and ten years on new properties.
+The test takes 2-3 hours.
 The electrician will need to disconnect the supply, test the wiring and inspect every socket and electrical fitting in every room as part of the test.
-If you are having this test done please help us speed up the test and reduce the risk of damaging your possessions by ensuring you move bulky and fragile items surrounding the sockets as best you can.
+If you are having this test done, please help us speed up the test and reduce the risk of damaging your possessions by ensuring you move bulky and fragile items surrounding the sockets as best you can.
 The engineer can assist with heavy items.

 Visit Electrical Safety First for guidance on staying safe around electricity in your home.